Gas (GAS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gas Historical Price

-According to the latest data gathered on Gas live price page, the current price of Gas is 3.33USD.
-The circulating supply of Gas(GAS) is 65.09M GAS , giving it a market capitalization of $216.95M.
+According to the latest data gathered on Gas live price page, the current price of Gas is 3.26USD.
+The circulating supply of Gas(GAS) is 65.09M GAS , giving it a market capitalization of $212.34M.

 The Gas Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GAS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.